If loved ones suddenly become unable to make their own decisions, you might need to step in on their behalf.

 A guardianship might become necessary in two distinct circumstances.
 First and most obvious, a person fails to plan ahead and neglects to execute power-of-attorney documents.
-Later, an injury or illness renders him or her unable to manage his or her own affairs or to sign power-of-attorney documents.
-His or her family is often left with no option but to file for a court-appointed guardian.
+Later, an injury or illness renders that person unable to manage their own affairs or to sign power-of-attorney documents.
+The family is often left with no option but to file for a court-appointed guardian.

 Second and perhaps less obvious, a person has planned ahead by executing appropriate power-of-attorney documents.
 But the designated agent must understand that an agent cannot act directly against the wishes of the person who granted the authority under the power-of-attorney documents.
 In other words, a child who is power of attorney for a parent cannot force that parent to receive medical treatment he or she might be refusing, even when that refusal might be a result of dementia and even when that refusal is detrimental to the health and safety of the parent.
 In that case, only a court-appointed guardian can obtain treatment for the parent against the parent’s wishes.

-At The Elrod Firm, we always view guardianship court as a last resort, and we always do all we can to help our clients avoid it.
-But when guardianship court cannot be avoided, we strive to make the process easier than our clients expect.
+At The Elrod Firm, we view guardianship court as a last resort and we always do all we can to help our clients avoid it.
+In cases where guardianship court cannot be avoided, we strive to make the process easier than anticipated.

 Recent Guardianship Articles